ssube/isolex/docs/handler/ReactionHandler.md

 ## Usage

-When a command matches, the handler will reply to the thread with an empty body and any matching reactions.
+When a command matches, the controller will reply to the thread with an empty body and any matching reactions.